phaserjs/phaser/README.md

 * TODO: Game.Time should monitor pause duration
 * TODO: Investigate bug re: tilemap collision and animation frames
 * TODO: Update tests that use arrow keys and include touch/mouse support (FlxControlHandler style)
-* TODO: GameObject.clipRect
+* TODO: GameObject.clipRect - won't work with rotation :( have to use context.clip which is crazy expensive, damnit
 * TODO: Polygon geom primitive
 * TODO: Move GameObject transforms to a single matrix
 * TODO: this.target.view.style.cursor = "pointer"; ("default")
-* TODO: Fix bug in scrollFactor inCamera check where the scrollFactor > 0 and < 1
 * TODO: If the Camera is larger than the Stage size then the rotation offset isn't correct
 * TODO: Texture Repeat doesn't scroll, because it's part of the camera not the world, need to think about this more